chriswayg/packer-proxmox-templates/README.md

       j2cli 0.3.10, Jinja2 2.11.1
 ```

-For security reasons it would be preferable to build the Proxmox template images on a local Proxmox staging server (for example in a VM) and then to transfer the Proxmox templates using migration onto the live server(s).
+**NOTE:** For security reasons it would be preferable to build the Proxmox template images on a local Proxmox staging server (for example in a VM) and then to transfer the Proxmox templates using migration onto the live server(s).